PythonOT/POT/docs/source/quickstart.rst

-Recently [23]_ introduced the sinkhorn divergence that build from entropic regularization to compute fast and differentiable geometric diveregnce between empirical distributions.
+Recently [23]_ introduced the sinkhorn divergence that build from entropic regularization to compute fast and differentiable geometric divergence between empirical distributions.
+Note that we provide a function that compute directly (with no need to pre compute the :code:`M` matrix) the sinkhorn divergence for empirical distributions in :any:`ot.bregman.empirical_sinkhorn_divergence`.
+Similarly one can compute the OT matrix and loss for empirical distributions with respectively :any:`ot.bregman.empirical_sinkhorn` and :any:`ot.bregman.empirical_sinkhorn2`.